SpikeyCNS/spikey/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* First, take a quick search through old issues [here](https://github.com/SpikeyCNS/spikey/issues?q=is%3Aissue).
-Then check [our documentation](https://spikeycns.github.io/).
+* If you are looking for an introduction, see the [README](https://github.com/SpikeyCNS/spikey/blob/master/README.md).
+If you are looking for usage examples, see [our examples](https://github.com/SpikeyCNS/spikey/tree/master/examples).

-* Otherwise please [submit a new issue](https://github.com/SpikeyCNS/spikey/issues/new) with a thorough description of your question :).
+* Otherwise search through [old issues](https://github.com/SpikeyCNS/spikey/issues?q=is%3Aissue) then maybe [submit a new one](https://github.com/SpikeyCNS/spikey/issues/new)!